I see an error saying “could not import myproject.settings”¶

 from django.utils.translation import activate def pytest_runtest_setup(item): activate('en')

-By default, py.test looks for tests in files named test*.py.
+By default, py.test looks for tests in files named test_*.py (note that this is not the same as test*.py).
 If you have your tests in files with other names, they will not be collected.
 It is common to put tests under app_directory/tests/views.py.
 To find those tests, create a pytest.ini file in your project root with the contents:[pytest] python_files=*.py

 If you are using virtualenvwrapper, use a postactivate script to set DJANGO_SETTINGS_MODULE when your project’s virtualenv is activated.